Community-Based Child Abuse Prevention Grants

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-States and territories respond to an annual Program Instruction (PI) which announces availability of funds.
-Applications must include assurance and information required in the PI, as well as completed forms listed in the PI.
-Discretionary funding opportunity notices for this listing will be posted on Grants.gov.
+For formula awards: states and territories respond to an annual Program Instruction (PI) which announces availability of funds.
+Applications must include assurances and information required in the PI, as well as completed forms listed in the PI.
+For project awards: applicants may find and apply to Notices of Funding Opportunities (NOFOs) on https://www.grants.gov.

 Award Procedure